 For one, it’s a highly personal relationship for therapeutic causes.
 So, if the person is not making progress, the relationship needs to be changed ASAP.
 Because the sole reason for changing the therapist is the consequence in the form of persistent negative thought patterns.
 And not only a bad relationship with your therapist will continue to reinforce these negative thoughts, but it will also prevent you from the getting treatment that you actually require.
+And it’s easier than ever to find a black therapist near me, so there is no excuse to find a new therapist.
 Therefore, if you are facing one of the following issues with your current therapist, now is the time to let go and make a change that can bring positivity to your life:

 - Impersonal and judgmental Therapist

 The world is already full of cold and harsh people, and therefore, your therapist should not be one of them too.
 There is a need for some degree of personal attachment that must be with you and your therapist.
 If your therapist seems too relaxed or causal during your session and instead of focusing on the thing that has been bugging your week, he goes on to discuss the weather; then you must know that he is wasting your time.
 A good therapist should be as personal as it can be and he needs to be invested in your mental condition at all times.
 Similarly, the last thing a therapist needs to be is to pass judgment.
 A patient comes to a therapist and empties his soul on the therapist’s couch; therefore, the therapist must never judge his patient for the problems he mentioned in sessions.

 - Your therapist is not listening to you.